 Entoloma serrulatum – Blue Edge Pinkgill

 Blue-black is an unusual colour for a mushroom, and the radially fibrillose cap that often breaks up into fine scales near the centre helps distinguish this lovely Entoloma from other bluish species.
 The pallid gills have blackish edges.
-(Such a characteristic is described in technical terms as ‘marginate’.)
+(Such a characteristic is known as ‘marginate’.)

-Uncommon to rare in southern mainland Europe and in southern parts of Britain and Ireland, this neat little grassland mushroom is fairly common in Scotland.
+Uncommon to rare in in southern Britain, Ireland, and southern mainland Europe this pinkgill is fairly common in Scotland and Scandinavia.

 Identification guide